-- Although the number of contracting parties etc. Etc. are 76, the system is operational only in more than 60 CPs; - Although it is intermodal, the TIR transit system is suspended during the rail and sea legs of the transport; - The amount of guarantee is not flexible and has certain limitation.
+- Although the number of contracting parties. is 76, the system is operational in in 64 CPs and less than 45 CPs are really using it; - Although the system can apply to intermodal transport it is either suspended during the rail and sea legs of the transport or not being used at all; Actually, it is not well known (customs and market) that the TIR system can be used for intermodal transport; - The amount of guarantee is not flexible and has certain limitation.
 The issue of unresolved tobacco and alcohol guarantees is another weakness; - Low speed of digitalization; - Limitation for use only by authorized transport operators.
-Although this aspect can be considered as a strength from the side of customs administrations, for transport industry it is a limitation; - TIR Carnet prices; - Transports with TIR Carnets, often are not given priority at borders, which means despite having main 5 pillars, TIR and non TIR movements are treated as same in practice; - Use of pre-arrival declaration (TIR-EPD) is not mandatory and therefore has low contribution to risk management in many of the CPs; - Cumbersome, as paper based;
+Although this aspect can be considered as a strength from the side of customs administrations, for transport industry it is a limitation; - TIR Carnet prices are not competitive anymore; - Transports with TIR Carnets often are not given priority at borders, therefore TIR and non TIR transports are treated in the same way, losing the advantages that the five pillars bring; - Use of pre-arrival declaration (TIR-EPD) is not mandatory and therefore has low contribution to risk management in many of the CPs; - Cumbersome since it is still paper based; - Not connected to electronic systems (private or customs); - Cumbersome legal procedures concerning claims (IRU/AXA; courts); - Adoption to modern techniques, business needs is rather slow; - Computerization process took too long, and yet not completed; - Modern concepts such as sub-contractors, authorized consignee/consignor, use of electronic devices etc. still not integrated into the system, even as best practices or recommended practices; - Decision making process takes too long, and even one country which is not ready at that time to implement a new development/technique, simply blocks all countries;